-- Discharges of well pump testing wastewaters which are not associated with well drilling activities; - (4) Discharges of treated process wastewater with toxic parameter concentrations above the applicable water quality criteria in chapter 11-54; and - (5) Discharges of treated process wastewater that the director finds more appropriately regulated under an individual permit. - (b) The director may require any permittee authorized by this general permit to apply for and obtain an individual permit, in accordance with sections 11-55-34.05 and 11-55-34.10. - (c) Permittees authorized by this general permit are required to comply with the following requirements: - (1) Treat process wastewater discharges with controls to minimize discharges of pollutants.
-Appropriate controls include but are not limited to, sediment basins or sediment traps, sediment socks, dewatering tanks, tube settlers, weir tanks, filtration systems (e.g., bag or sand filters), and passive treatment systems that are designed to remove sediment.
-Appropriate controls to use downstream of treated process wastewater controls to minimize erosion include, but are not limited to, vegetated buffers, check dams, riprap, and grouted riprap at outlets;
+- (3) Discharges of decorative ponds with toxic parameter concentrations above the applicable water quality criteria in chapter 11-54. - (b) The director may require any permittee authorized by this general permit to apply for and obtain an individual permit, in accordance with sections 11-55-34.05 and 11-55-34.10. - (c) Permittees authorized by this general permit are required to comply with the following requirements. - Treat decorative pond discharges with controls to minimize discharges of pollutants.
+Appropriate controls to use downstream of decorative pond controls to minimize erosion include vegetated buffers, check dams, riprap, and grouted riprap at outlets. - (2) Prohibit visible plumes from the discharge and prohibit the discharge of visible floating solids or foam. - (3) To the extent feasible, use vegetated, upland areas to infiltrate decorative pond water before discharge.
+State waters are prohibited from being used as part of the treatment area.

-- (2) Prohibit visible plume from the discharge and prohibit the discharge of visible floating solids or foam; - (3) Use an oil-water separator or other suitable filtration device (such as a cartridge filter) that is designed to remove oil, grease, or other products if treated wastewater are expected to contain these materials; - (4) At all points where treated process wastewaters are discharged, dissipate velocity to minimize channel and streambank erosion and scour in the immediate vicinity of discharge points.
+- At all points where decorative pond (4) water is discharged, dissipate velocity to minimize channel and streambank erosion and scour in the immediate vicinity of discharge points.
 Control measures that can be used to comply with this requirement include the use of erosion controls and/or velocity dissipation devices (e.g., check dams, sediment traps), within and along the length of the conveyance and at the outfall to slow down the discharge.
-These devices shall not be placed in the receiving waters; - (5) Dispose backwash water offsite in accordance with all governmental regulations or return it to the beginning of the treatment process; and

-- (6) Replace or clean the filter media used in treatment devices when the pressure differential equals or exceeds the manufacturer's specifications. - 3.
+These devices shall not be placed within receiving waters. - (5) Inspect, maintain, and replace filter media used in decorative pond devices according to the manufacturer's specifications. - 3.
 Term of General Permit - (a) This general permit becomes effective ten days after filing with the office of the lieutenant governor and shall expire five years after the effective date, unless amended earlier. - (b) Unless otherwise specified on the notice of general permit coverage, a notice of general permit coverage granted under this general permit prior to the expiration of this general permit shall expire five years after the effective date of this general permit, unless it is administratively extended in accordance with section 3(c) of this general permit. - (c) If the department is unable to reissue this general permit prior to its expiration, a notice of general permit coverage granted under this general permit shall be automatically administratively extended, unless otherwise specified on the notice of general permit coverage.
-This administrative extension shall expire sixty days after the effective date of the new general permit unless: - (1) A notice of intent for coverage under the new general permit is submitted within sixty days after the effective date of the new general permit.
-The administrative extension shall thus expire on the effective date of the notice of general permit coverage authorizing the existing discharge under the new general permit;
+This administrative extension shall expire sixty days after the effective date of the new general permit unless:

-- (2) An application for an individual NPDES permit coverage is submitted within sixty days after the effective date of the new general permit.
-The administrative extension shall thus expire on the effective date of the individual NPDES permit authorizing the existing discharge; or

-- (3) A notice of cessation is submitted where the administrative extension shall expire on the date that the discharge ceased.

-- 4. Notice of Intent Requirements

-- (a) The owner or operator shall submit a complete notice of intent thirty days before the proposed starting date of the discharge, and at least thirty days before the expiration date of this general permit.
+- A notice of intent for coverage under the new general permit is submitted within sixty days after the effective date of the new general permit.
+The administrative extension shall thus expire on the effective date of the notice of general permit coverage authorizing the existing discharge under the new general permit; - (2) An application for an individual NPDES permit coverage is submitted within sixty days after the effective date of the new general permit.
+The administrative extension shall thus expire on the effective date of the individual NPDES permit authorizing the existing discharge; or - (3) A notice of cessation is submitted where the administrative extension shall expire on the date that the discharge ceased. - 4.
+Notice of Intent Requirements - (a) The owner or operator shall submit a complete notice of intent thirty days before the proposed starting date of the discharge, and at least thirty days before the expiration date of this general permit.

-- (b) The owner or operator shall include the following information in the notice of intent:

-- Information required in section 34 of appendix A of chapter 11-55;

-- (2) Legal name, street address, telephone

-and fax numbers, and contact person(s)

-for the designer(s) of the well

-drilling process wastewater treatment

-facility(ies);